rasple/gr-prg-sim/README.md

 |----------|---------|-------------|--------------------------|
 |0.0       |700      |Variable-step|Automatic solver selection|

-Because we are dealing with small numbers these choice of solver does not really make any difference.
+Because we are not dealing with steep slopes in the signal these choice of solver does not really make any difference.

-### First Interpretation
+### First Interpretation (min-max)

 If any two tires differ by 0.5% in their velocities, a drop is detected.
 This method is implemented by taking minimum and maximum values of the four velocities at any time and dividing them to see if the two most exteme wheels differ by 0.5%.
 A "1" in the blue/purple signal denominates if a tire pressure drop has been detected.
 The other signals represent the speeds of the respective wheels.
 This produces the following result:

 ![D3 MinMax](images/D3minmax.png)

-### Second Interpretation
+### Second Interpretation (average)

 The maximum and minimum velocities are compared to the average of all velocities.
 If either the minimum or maximum velocity differs by 0.5% an imbalance is detected.
 This produces the following result: